mikependon/RepoDB/README.md

 Lastly, RepoDb does support the different way-of-executions (the [atomic](https://github.com/mikependon/RepoDb/blob/master/RepoDb.Docs/atomic-batch-bulk.md#atomic-operations), the [batch](https://github.com/mikependon/RepoDb/blob/master/RepoDb.Docs/atomic-batch-bulk.md#batch-operations) and the [bulk](https://github.com/mikependon/RepoDb/blob/master/RepoDb.Docs/atomic-batch-bulk.md#bulk-operations)).
 Through this, you can create a very powerful repository that can process the smallest-to-the-largest datasets without even affecting the efficiency and the performance that much.

+## Important Attributes

+Below are some of the important attributes that is a part of the package and you will easily leverage being a user of this library.

+### It is easy-to-use

+RepoDb operations were all implemented as extended methods of IDbConnection object.
+For as long your connection is open, any operations can then be called against your database.

+### It is high-performant

+RepoDb caches the already-generated compiled expressions for future reusabilities and executions.
+It understands your schema to create the most optimal compiled expression AOT.

+### It is efficient

+RepoDb extracts and caches the object properties, execution contexts, object mappings and SQL statements.
+It is reusing them all throughout the process of transformations and executions.

+### It is high-quality

+RepoDb is a high-quality micro-ORM supported by 10K+ real-life Unit and Integration Tests.
+It is highly tested and used by various critical systems that are running in production environment.

 ## Get Started

 Please click any of the link below to fast-track your learnings.